 When do YOU retire?
-Employ the Shortcuts Way For Life
+Employ the Shortcuts Way of Living

-There are few things in life as simple, or effective, as the Shortcuts Way For Life.
+There are few things in life as simple, or effective, as the Shortcuts Way of Living.

 It is based on the same principle of creating cookies just like your Grandma's;